-2.12 Other Server Features
+2.13 Other Server Features

-2.12.1 Mirroring Other Databases
+2.13.1 Mirroring Other Databases

-The whois software allows Near Real Time Mirroring (NRTM) of other databases.
-This allows queries to the RIPE Whois Database to retrieve information from one of the mirrored databases.
+The database software allows Near Real Time Mirroring (NRTM) of other databases.
+This allows queries to the RIPE Database to retrieve information from one of the mirrored databases.
 A local copy is maintained of each mirrored database.
 Periodically, updates are requested from the remote servers to keep the local copies up to date.
 This period is configurable by the Database Administrators and is typically around 15 minutes.

-2.12.2 The "-q" Query Flag
+2.13.2 The "-q" Query Flag

-The RIPE Whois Database server (Versions 3.0 and higher) supports the retrieval of certain information about itself and the data sets served, using a "-q" query flag.
+The RIPE Database server (Versions 3.0 and higher) supports the retrieval of certain information about itself and the data sets served, using a "-q" query flag.

 The "-q" query flag takes arguments that make the server reply with information that is not extracted from the databases that it serves, but rather about the system setup.
 This query flag can take three arguments:

 - version (usage: -q version).
 This will display version information for the server software. - types (usage: -q types).
-This will list all the object types recognised by the RIPE Whois Database. - sources (usage: -q sources).
+This will list all the object types recognised by the RIPE Database. - sources (usage: -q sources).
 This will list all available sources.
-That is, the local RIPE Whois Database and all the mirrored databases.
-The format of this output is: <source>:<NRTM\protocol\version\#>:<mirroring>:<first>-<last> where
+That is, the local RIPE Database and all the mirrored databases.
+The format of this output is: <source>:<NRTM_protocol_version#>:<mirroring>:<first>-<last> where